jamesbvaughan/jamesbvaughan.com/_posts/2017-3-6-python-twilio-scraping.md

 account token, auth token, and registering a Twilio phone number, this worked like a charm!

+## Putting it all Together
 Now that I had the basic pieces working, I just had to find a way to extract the promotions from the web page and connect it all up!

 Fortunately for me, this turned out to be fairly simple as well.
-After browsing the source for the front page of Postmates in my developer console, I found out that whenver there is a free promotion, the `<div>` containing the restaurant's title also contained the word "Free".[^1]
+After browsing the source for the front page of Postmates in my developer console, I found out that whenever there is a free promotion, the `<div>` containing the restaurant's title also contained the word "Free".[^1]
 This meant that all I needed to do was find the elements